 - Zhiqiang Fan, PhD 2012, jointly advised with Zhihe Jin in Mechanical Engineering, currently a postdoctoral fellow at Desert Research Institute, Nevada.

 - Nancy Price, PhD 2012, faculty member at Portland State University, Oregon.

 - Ben Frieman, MS 2012, finished a PhD at the Colorado School of Mines.

 - Félice Naus-Thijssen, PhD 2011, currently living in the Netherlands.

 - Sam Roy, MS 2011, finished a PhD with Peter Koons in 2015 and currently a postdoctoral researcher at UMaine.

 - Jeff Marsh, PhD 2010, laboratory manager at Laurentian University, Canada.

 - Wesley Groome, PhD 2006, Senior Exploration Geologist, Australia.

-- Heather Short, PhD 2006, currently a faculty member at John Abbott University, Canada.
+- Heather Short, PhD 2006, faculty member at John Abbott University, Canada.

-- Matthew Dupee, MS 2005, currently working in the geotechnical industry.
+- Matthew Dupee, MS 2005, working in the geotechnical industry in New England.

 - ERS 103 – Dynamic Earth.
 A 3-credit introductory course that attracts approximately 300 students per year.

 - ERS 316 – Introduction to Structural Geology.
 A 4-credit lab course required for ERS majors in the Earth Science Concentration.

 - ERS 555 – Microstructural Processes.
 The primary graduate-level course that I teach most every year.